Authority Cited: [Jonson] Johnson, Ben

 BKG Bio-tweet: Well educated; apprentice mason; author of celebrated plays, masques, still-read poems; “h” in 1640 Grammar, Abbey inscrip.

-- Cataline: airling; alone; auspice; come; [count]; set up; [sleek]; they
+- Cataline; airling; alone; auspice; come; [count]; set up; [sleek]; they [1716 vol. 3]

 - English Grammar; The English Grammar, made by Ben.
 Johnson.
-For the benefit of all Strangers, out of his observations of the English Language now spoken and in use, Printed M.DC.XL.
-(1640) (no publisher listed, starts at image 383 of 435 in second vol. of the posthumous The vvorkes of Beniamin Ionson.
+For the benefit of all Strangers, out of his observations of the English Language now spoken and in use, 1640, (no publisher listed, starts at image 383 of 435 in second vol. of the posthumous The vvorkes of Beniamin Ionson.
 1640, London.
 A 1692 edition of the Works was issued (The English Grammar starts at image 327 of 366 in the 1692 edition), and is a possible source of Dict. citations (see above).
-The 1640 English Grammar was reprinted in 1928 (London, Lanston Monotype Corporation Ltd.) with variants of the 1692 edition of the Grammar summarized on 10 pages. per Yale Vol. 18, p. xl, SJ often silently relies on Jonson's English Grammar in the Dict.
+The 1640 English Grammar was reprinted in 1928 (London, Lanston Monotype Corporation Ltd.) with variants of the 1692 edition of the Grammar summarized on 10 pages.
+Per Yale Vol. 18, p. xl, SJ often silently relies on Jonson's English Grammar in the Dict.
 Grammar of the English Tongue.
 SJ also cites Jonson explicitly in the Dict.
 Grammar of the English Tongue: Yale Vol.18, p.
 210, 324-325, 347, 348.
 However, no citations of Jonson's English Grammar have been identified in the Dict. word list.
+[1716 vol. 6]

-- Epigrams: facile; herald; mirthful; praiser;
+- Epigrams: dignify; facile; herald; mirthful; praiser; [1716 vol. 3]

-- Every Man in His Humor; bedstaff;
+- Every Man in His Humor; bedstaff; [1716 vol. 1]

-- Fairy Prince; anon; bracelet; chime; expectancy;
+- Fairy Prince; anon; bracelet; chime; expectancy; [1716 vol. 3]

-- Forest; leanness; man;
+- Forest; daintiness; leanness; man; [1716 vol. 3]

-- Gypsies; attender; flirt; refel;
+- Gypsies; attender; flirt; refel; [1716 vol. 5]

 - New Inn; Quotation under fleshquake; grains; knit.
-[BKG Note: New Inn, or the Light Heart, a Comedy, appears in the collected Works for the first time in the 1692 edition (fleshquake: image 352 of 366)]
+[BKG Note: New Inn, or the Light Heart, a Comedy, appears in the collected Works for the first time in the 1692 edition (fleshquake: image 352 of 366)] [1716 vol. 6]

-- Owls; cheesemonger; make;
+- Owls; cheesemonger; make; [1716 vol. 6]

-- [Tale of a Tub, Prologue]; [cit ("cits and clowns" in Dict., "cotes of clowns" in text, likely from memory)]
+- [Tale of a Tub, Prologue]; [cit ("cits and clowns" in Dict., "cotes of clowns" in text, likely from memory)] [1716 vol. 5]

 - Tavern Academy; Leges Conviviales.
 Rules for the Tavern Academy or, Laws for the Beaux Esprites, from the Latin of Ben Jonson, engraven in Marble, over the Chimny in the Apollo of the Old Devil Tavern, that being his Club Room. in Works, 1692, starts at image 364 of 366; caterer, (image 365 of 1692 Works); chirp; drawer; fine (cited as Johnson); waiter; [BKG Note: Leges Conviviales appears in the collected Works for the first time in the 1692 edition.]
+[1716 vol. 6]